Pavilion at Evans Towne Center Park in Evans, Georgia

 A venue with a view, "The Jessye," as it is locally known, backs up to the Savannah River, offering a perfect picturesque backdrop for any act.
 With a seating capacity of 1,600, it’s a popular stop for touring acts and has hosted the Avett Brothers, Charlie Daniels and Widespread Panic.

 Located just north of Atlanta, this 12,000-seat outdoor event complex has, over the course of nearly 10 years, earned a reputation as one of the premier venues in the region.
-Look for A-List acts under its distinctive fan-shaped roof.
+Look for A-List acts under the Ameris Bank Amphiteatre's distinctive fan-shaped roof.
 Past performers include the Zac Brown Band, the Dave Matthews Band and Phish.

 Wolf Creek Amphitheatre, College Park

 This classic venue, centrally located in Atlanta's Buckhead neighborhood, has been staging performances since 1944.
-The city-owned venue, which seats nearly 7,000, has long hosted Atlanta Symphony Orchestra Pops concerts and is well-known for its fall concert series.
+Cadence Bank Amphitheatre at Chastain Park, which seats nearly 7,000, has long hosted Atlanta Symphony Orchestra Pops concerts and is well-known for its fall concert series.
 Artists that have graced the Chastain stage include Henry Mancini, R.E.M., Bob Dylan and Johnny Cash.

 Mable House Barnes Amphitheatre, Mableton